24 June 2019

 Café trainee Shazad agrees: “The cookery course here is fun, and I like learning new things.
 I like meeting new people and working here has given me more confidence.
 The deliveries from FareShare keep us well stocked!”

 Are you a charity that provides food or meals for your clients or visitors?
-Then you could receive food from FareShare too – find out more here.
+Find out more about how you could receive food from FareShare too.

 “People come to make friends, have a laugh and a chat.
 We have twenty people a week, with people in their early twenties right up to those in their sixties.
 We’ve had some blossoming relationships as well.
 We don’t mean to be a matchmaker, it just happens!”